Rickcau/gen-ai-itops/README.md

 - Runbook documentation in [`RunBooks.md`](RunBooks.md)
 - Architecture specifications in [`/architecture/`](./architecture)
 - [`API documentation`](./api-gen-ai-itops) available in respective service directories

+## Additional Work that is needed
+- Add additional logic to the Console-Build-AI-Index which enumerates the GitHub Workflows that the users have access to
+- More work is needed for the GitHub integration as the platform does not provide the robust capabilities that Azure Automation has
+- Determining how to lock down access to varioaus GitHub actions would be needed.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.